 Virtual social spaces are, in principle, not new.
 World of Warcraft, released nearly 20 years ago is a massively multiplayer online role-playing game that allows players to enter a virtual fantasy world as an avatar to meet with other players across the world, defeat monsters, find loot and earn currency.
 At its peak, there were 12 million players in 2010.6

 As online gaming evolves, the needs to create confined objectives change too.
 Recently, the hit video game Fortnite hosted a “virtual concert’ within its game world.
-More than 12.3 players viewed this concurrently.7 This blurs the line between what is traditionally done in a video game with set objectives (working together to beat an objective to earn rewards), to a casual space with an undefined objective (hang out, listen to music), while identifying the demand of virtual online spaces – or a social hub for Gen Z, it’s largest current cohort of players.
+More than 12.3 million players viewed this concurrently.7 This blurs the line between what is traditionally done in a video game with set objectives (working together to beat an objective to earn rewards), to a casual space with an undefined objective (hang out, listen to music), while identifying the demand of virtual online spaces – or a social hub for Gen Z, it’s largest current cohort of players.

 Roblox and Minecraft are also two examples of popular video games that do not conform to the traditional objective-led play that most video games follow.
 Rather, they allow experimentation, creativity and most importantly, unplanned social interaction.